DataHackIL/DataConf/README.rst

 `DataConf <http://dataconf.org/>`_ is a casual data science conference by `DataHack <http://datahack-il.com/>`_.

-This is a list of agendas and resources of past and upcoming iterations of conference.
+This is a list of agendas and resources of past and upcoming iterations of the conference.

 You can find us on `our website <http://datahack-il.com/>`_, `Facebook <https://www.facebook.com/datahackil/>`_, `Meetup <https://www.meetup.com/DataHack/>`_, `Twitter <https://twitter.com/DataHackIL/>`_ and join `our monthly newsletter <join our monthly newsletter>`_.